 Applicants should be aware that the overhanging projection would have to be approved by the Highway Maintenance Section prior to the granting of the licence and that any licence granted under this process is separate to any planning permission or any other highway permissions that may be required.

 There is an application fee which charged for this licence and this will be invoiced following issue of the licence.
-The application fees normally changes annually so for this year's fee please view the fee information.
+The application fees normally change annually so for this year's fee please view the fee information.

 We aim to process your application as soon as possible.
 We will confirm that we have received your application.
 Please contact us if you have any queries using the details below.

 Planning permission or advertisement consent is also likely to be required.
 Please check with the Planning Department.
-Licences will normally be sought and granted as part of the planning process of some structures; however in some circumstances it may be applicable to grant a Highway Projection Licence separately.
+Licences will normally be sought and granted as part of the planning process of some structures; however, in some circumstances, it may be applicable to grant a Highway Projection Licence separately.